BushyB00/blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: "Evan Skupien "
-tagline: Graphic Designer
+tagline: Web developer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/sebastiaan-stam-5hbrem-5mnq-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Evan Skupien is a web developer, and this is his blog.